-Students in the Birmingham School of Dental Hygiene and Therapy are taught by clinicians, consultants, lecturers and professors, benefitting from the collaborative agreement with the University of Birmingham, and sharing some lectures with students in the School of Dentistry.
+Students studying Dental Hygiene and Therapy are taught by a mixture of clinicians, consultants, lecturers and professors.
+You will benefit from the collaborative agreement with the University of Birmingham, and sharing some lectures with students in the School of Dentistry.

 For more information about staff in the school, their qualifications, publication history and specific areas of interest, visit the School of Dentistry staff profile page.

-During the first year of your BSc Dental Hygiene and Therapy degree you can expect approximately 17 hours of scheduled teaching per week consisting of lectures, small group teaching, self-directed learning and practical skills training and 17 hours per week of independent study.
+During the first year of your BSc Dental Hygiene and Therapy degree you can expect approximately 17 hours of scheduled teaching per week.
+This will consist of lectures, small group teaching sessions, self-directed learning and practical skills training and 17 hours per week of independent study.
 There are approximately 6 hours of clinical placement per week during the second half of the academic year.
 Approximately 38 weeks of scheduled teaching and examinations take place during this year.

 Throughout the second year of your BSc Dental Hygiene and Therapy degree you can expect approximately 13 hours of scheduled teaching, 14 hours of independent study and 10 hours of clinical placement per week.
 There are approximately 42 weeks of scheduled teaching and examinations in this year.